I learned from the Amazon Web Services workbook that it’s extremely easy to access a REST Web Service using VBA and import the data to an XML list.

 One missing piece after viewing the Amazon workbook was how to also send a login and password with a request if needed.
 Turns out to be very Simple.
 To send a login and password just add one additional command WinHttpRequest.SetCredentials (Example code below)

-I’ve been trying to improve my XML knowledge lately(or lack thereof) by working on a learning project using the Bloglines Web Services, which allows HTTP requests, and returns XML (OPML, Unread Items, etc).
+I’ve been trying to improve my XML knowledge lately(or lack thereof) by working on a learning project using the Bloglines Web Services (Update: this service no longer exists), which allows HTTP requests, and returns XML (OPML, Unread Items, etc).